ariel3259/text-client/README.md

 # Text Client
-Note: To use this app you need text-api
+Note: To use this app you need to use text-api

 ## Install modules
   npm i